cased/rails-approvals/README.md

 1. The Slack Bot User OAuth Token generated after installing the Slack application to your workspace.
 This lets the gem publish messages to your configured Slack channel.
 1. The Webhook signing secret generated by Slack.
-1. The Slack channel to send approval requests to.
+1. The Slack channel you'd like to send approval requests to.

 Each of these can be configured by environment variables or manually in your environment file.
 We strongly do not recommend checking in any API tokens into version control and using environment variables to configure them.